ThatOtherAndrew/obsidian-digital-garden/src/site/notes/School/S6/Physics/Rotational Motion and Astrophysics/Gravitational Fields.md

 > > - $\large \color{yellow} m$ is the **mass of the object** being acted on, in kilograms.

 ## Gravitational Force
-We can calculate the **gravitational force between two masses** using **Newton's law of universal gravitation**, an **inverse-square law** which suggests that as the distance between two masses doubles, the force between them is four times weaker.
+Gravitational force is simply the proper name for **weight**, but is a more universally applicable term - especially when considering interplanetary scales.
+We can calculate the gravitational force between two masses using **Newton's law of universal gravitation**, an **inverse-square law** which suggests that as the distance between two masses doubles, the force between them is four times weaker.

 The equivalent for an [[School/S5/Physics/Particles and Waves/Electric Fields\|electric field]] is [[School/S6/Physics/Electromagnetism/Coulomb's Law\|Coulomb's Law]], which is used to calculate the [[School/S6/Physics/Electromagnetism/Coulomb's Law#Electrostatic Force\|electrostatic force]] between two charges.